Position: Director of Oncology Department 1

-Title: Deputy Chief Doctor
+Title: Associate Chief Physician

-Minimally invasive targeted therapy for solid tumor
+Minimally invasive targeted immunotherapy for solid tumors

 *Surgery, in addition to the appropriate chemotherapy and radiotherapy, are effective in treating early cancer, but certain patients in late stage of cancer may not be tolerate surgery well as they can be relatively weak.
 A combination of carefully planned minimally invasive therapy, chemotherapy or radiotherapy can effectively reduce the side effects and discomfort of treatment and may help patient get better efficacy.